hashbangstudio/Python-Minecraft-Examples/README.md

 7. This will have opened up Minecraft, you need to start a game and create a new world

 Now that Minecraft is running and you are in the world you can run the examples.
-All examples can be run from the command line in LXTerminal To run in IDLE some examples need slight modification first to replace the usage of command line arguments
+All examples can be run from the command line in LXTerminal.
+To run in IDLE some examples need slight modification first to replace the usage of command line arguments

 ##Running the Examples in LXTerminal